gradle/gradle/design-docs/unified-configuration-and-task-model.md

 1. Project extension configured during afterEvaluate() registered as model element has configuration made during afterEvaluate()
 1. Task created in afterEvaluate() should be visible for a rule taking TaskContainer as an _input_

+## Story: Make public the Model DSL

+- Document how to use the DSL, include samples.

 # Milestone 2 - Build author uses public rule DSL to configure model and tasks

 ## Story: Model DSL rule uses a typed model element as input via name